houd1ni/WebsocketPromisify/README.md

     timeout: 1400,
     // Reconnect timeout in seconds or null.
     reconnect: 2,
+    // Lazy connect: connects only if something sent (then sends all of them!)
+    lazy: false,
     // You can set your own middleware here.
     adapter: ((host, protocols) => new WebSocket(host, protocols)),
     // WebSocket constructor's protocol field.